openownership/bods-dev-handbook/translations.md

 ### Extract the strings

+*Before you start*, run `tx pull -a` to make sure you have the most up to date translations in your local environment.

 Run the following commands from the **root directory** of the repository unless otherwise specified.

-0. *Before you start*, run `tx pull -a` to make sure you have the most up to date translations in your local environment.

 **If you modified the schema**: